szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
 * ``Context history (calendar, inline)`` - provides access to context history database.
 * ``Crontab / Task scheduler`` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.
-* ``DALL-E 3: Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
+* ``Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
 The plugin does not require the ``+ Tools`` option to be enabled.
 * ``Experts (inline)`` - allows calling experts in any chat mode.
 This is the inline Experts (co-op) mode.
-* ``GPT-4 Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
+* ``Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
 When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
 * ``Real Time`` - automatically appends the current date and time to the system prompt, informing the model about current time.
 * ``System Prompt Extra`` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
 * ``Voice Control (inline)`` - provides voice control command execution within a conversation.